Image

 Key takeaways

 Employers must navigate various regulations and requirements to ensure proper payroll withholding in each US state.
-On top of withholding federal taxes such as Medicare and Social Security taxes, you are also responsible for withholding and paying certain Montana state taxes from your employee’s payroll.
-These taxes together are referred to as employer payroll taxes or payroll withholding.
+On top of withholding federal taxes such as Medicare and Social Security taxes and paying Federal Unemployment Tax, you're also responsible for withholding and paying Montana state payroll taxes.

 Deel US Payroll